These use cases show how backups are taken and restored from EDB Postgres Advanced Server using Cohesity DataProtect for PostgreSQL.

 - Concurrency: The number of parallel streams to read data from Cohesity storage.

-- Recovery Script Arguments: The path on the target cluster for where you want to restore data.
-An example looks like:
+- Recovery Script Arguments: The path on the target cluster where you want to restore data, for example:

 - - target-dir=/var/lib/edb/as13/data.

-- Task Name: Keep the default name or create your own name for the recovery task.
+- Task Name: Keep the default name or enter a name for the recovery task.

-Example: After the restore is successful, checking the databases to see if “as13backup” is restored.
-In our example you can see that it was restored, along with the data.
+as13backup was restored.
+In this example, you can see that it was restored, along with the data.

 - On this page

 - Setting a protection policy with Cohesity DataProtect for PostgreSQL